 ASPI Critical Technology Tracker showing post-quantum cryptography research rankings by country — data visualisation by Mude Canberra

 ASPI was upfront in the brief about the security profile of the site.
 A platform analysing China’s critical technology research output, hosted by an Australian think tank, was always going to attract attention from state actors and malicious traffic.
-The brief specifically asked for static-publishing architecture, IP whitelisting for the CMS, CloudFlare in front of the production site, and vulnerability scanning before launch.
+The brief specifically asked for static-publishing architecture, IP whitelisting for the CMS, Cloudflare in front of the production site, and vulnerability scanning before launch.
 We built to those requirements.
-The production site runs as a static-published version with no live CMS exposure and content and data changes are pushed from the editing environment to a flat, highly performant production layer.
+The production site runs as a static-published version with no live CMS exposure.
+Content and data changes are pushed from the editing environment to a flat, high-performance production layer.

 ASPI Critical Technology Tracker asking How Is Australia Performing showing national research analysis — website design by Mude